telehack-foundation/.github/basic.md

 TeleBASIC has a wide user-base and is actively maintained by members of [The Telehack Foundation](https://github.com/orgs/telehack-foundation/people/).

-### What's with the fish?

-That's our mascot, Bassy the dart-mouthed bass.

 ## Table of Contents

  1. [Set Up Your Editor for BASIC Programming](#1-set-up-your-editor-for-basic-programming)